VirusTotal/yara/docs/capi.rst

 ``timeout`` argument.
 The only flag defined at this time is ``SCAN_FLAGS_FAST_MODE``, so you must pass either this flag or a zero value.
-The ``timeout`` argument forces the function to return after the specified number of seconds aproximately, with a zero meaning no timeout at all.
+The ``timeout`` argument forces the function to return after the specified number of seconds approximately, with a zero meaning no timeout at all.

 The ``SCAN_FLAGS_FAST_MODE`` flag makes the scanning a little faster by avoiding multiple matches of the same string when not necessary.
 Once the string was